 You can either love or hate Teufelsberg!
-So, if you have love for the abandoned areas and the Cold War, this is definitely a place to visit.
+So, if you have a love for the abandoned areas and the Cold War, this is definitely a place to visit.
 At the top of the hill Teufelsberg, there is a former listening station.
 It was built by the US National Security Agency (NSA) in the 1960s.
 The station looks like a set of giant golf balls.
 Although still destroyed, a few years ago the station was transformed into a museum of street art that is constantly changing.

 In the building under the tower, the walls are filled with incredible art, great for wandering and photography.
 A mix of old technology, equipment for the gym, cars and a huge range of unique items from the past years.
 Be sure to go to the top through the dark staircases.
 There is a remarkable place that offers a fantastic view of Berlin.
 Also, you will also have an interesting sound experience because the shape of the dome makes some interesting echos if you sit in the middle of the room.
 This is definitely a place of creativity and beautiful views surrounded by nature!

+Since 2017 this place has been open to visitors.
+You will pay 5 euros to enter the site and you will have to cancel your life (so you can’t file a claim against the people in case of an accident).
+Once you enter the first place where you come, there is a bar serving beer and chips while in the background playing relaxing music.
 If you are a fan of graffiti, I would recommend a visit.
 In general, this place is one of the most unusual places I’ve visited in Berlin.
 It is open from 10:00 am to “one hour before sunset”.

 Find out more information about Teufelsberg on: